A useful technique in night photography is the long exposure.

 Blurry Sea Waters

-To capture that dramatic look of the ocean and the sky, you should utilize the amazing light of “the golden hour”, the last hour before the sun sets.
+To capture that dramatic look of the ocean and the sky, you should utilize the fantastic light of “the golden hour,” the last hour before the sun sets.

 Follow the basics of night photography – place the camera on a tripod, use a wide-angle lens with the smallest aperture possible, and focus to infinity.
 Turn the camera’s mode dial to Manual or Bulb shooting mode and use a slow shutter speed (5-30 seconds) for a longer exposure.
-The longer the exposure the more misty the water appears.
+The longer the exposure, the mistier the water appears.

 Use your camera’s self-timer or a cable release to take the photo with absolutely no blurring.
 Don’t use flash because it could ruin the effect in the image.